cognitedata/oryx/README.md

 ## Installation

-CogniteSdk is available as a [NuGet package](https://www.nuget.org/packages/Oryx/).
+Oryx is available as a [NuGet package](https://www.nuget.org/packages/Oryx/).
 To install:

 Using Package Manager:
 ```sh